 - regularly review current and future goals for personal, academic and career development, and develop strategies to achieve these goals where necessary.

 On completion of this honours degree you will be able to demonstrate the following skills:

 - Communication: an ability accurately and effectively to communicate criminologically- and sociologically- relevant information, in a variety of ways suitable for a range of audiences, both formally and informally.

-- Digital Informmation Literacy: an ability to select, access and exploit a wide range of digital literacy practices to find, use, reference and share data and information relevant to the study of criminology and sociology.
+- Digital Information Literacy: an ability to select, access and exploit a wide range of digital literacy practices to find, use, reference and share data and information relevant to the study of criminology and sociology.

 - Plan and organise: an ability to plan, conduct and present independent criminological and sociological investigations that involve identifying questions, and collating, analysing and interpreting secondary data.